NeoXCoin/neoxcoin.github.io/README.md

 ## 📖 Overview

 The NeoX website is a bilingual (English and Traditional Chinese) responsive site built with pure HTML, designed to introduce and support the NeoX ecosystem.
-It provides essential information about NeoX Token, including:
+It provides essential information about NeoX , including:

 - What is NeoX?
 - Why choose NeoX?